-Brita make the Optimax and the Flow (5litres-plus) with filter cartridges.
+Brita make the Flow Maxtra (8 litres) with tap and filter cartridges.
 Around £30.

 As simple and sturdy as it gets, but bulky.
 These come in a wide range of sizes and with taps in various positions.
 Very practical.
 Whether they’re BPA-free is questionable in some cases.

 The Ridgemonkey jerry can (recommended to us by an experienced van camper) is a little rough around the edges, but it’s made of HDPE and comes in three sizes.
 If you want to know a little about which plastics are deemed safe, check out this article.
-The Ridgemonkeys cost between £12 and £18.
+The 10l Ridgemonkey costs around £25.

 We’re not all that keen on this type (which is a more basic form of the Kampa Keg).
 Again, the folds are a weak area.
 We also wonder whether they are actually BPA-free…who would know!
 Guaranteed not to last, so more plastic waste.
 Cheap, but buy something that will last instead.